emi1718/hotel-booking-landing-page/README.md

-Hotel Booking Website Landing Page
+# Hotel Booking Website Landing Page

-This repository contains the landing page source code for a modern and user-friendly hotel booking website.
-The landing page is designed to attract potential customers and provide them with an overview of the hotel's features, services, and offerings.
+Welcome to the repository for our hotel booking website's landing page!
+This landing page serves as the first point of contact for potential guests, providing them with a glimpse of our hotel's features, amenities, and offerings.

-Overview
+## Overview

-The hotel booking website landing page serves as the gateway for visitors to explore the hotel's amenities, room options, pricing, and special offers.
-With its intuitive design and seamless user experience, the landing page aims to captivate visitors and encourage them to make reservations.
+Our hotel booking website landing page is designed to provide visitors with a visually appealing and informative experience.
+With its sleek design and user-friendly layout, we aim to capture the attention of our audience and entice them to explore our hotel further.

-Features
+## Features

-Visually Appealing Design: The landing page features an elegant and visually appealing design that showcases the hotel's ambiance and offerings.
+- **Attractive Design**: Our landing page features an attractive and modern design that reflects the elegance and comfort of our hotel.
-Responsive Layout: The layout of the landing page is optimized to provide a consistent and engaging experience across various devices and screen sizes.
+- **Responsive Layout**: The layout of our landing page is fully responsive, ensuring a seamless experience across devices of all sizes.
-Easy Navigation: Visitors can easily navigate through different sections of the landing page to explore rooms, amenities, and special packages.
+- **Clear Call-to-Action**: We provide clear and prominent calls-to-action to encourage visitors to explore our room options and make bookings.
+- **Featured Amenities**: Highlighted amenities and services showcase the unique offerings of our hotel, enticing visitors to learn more.
-Room Booking Integration: Integration with a booking system allows visitors to check room availability, view pricing, and make reservations directly from the landing page.
+- **Booking Widget Integration**: Seamless integration with our booking widget allows visitors to check availability and make reservations directly from the landing page.
-Promotional Offers: The landing page highlights special promotions, discounts, and seasonal offers to attract potential guests.
-Contact and Support: Visitors can easily find contact information and support details for inquiries, assistance, or booking-related questions.
+- **Contact Information**: We provide easy access to our contact information, making it simple for visitors to reach out with inquiries or booking requests.

-Technologies Used
+## Technologies Used

-HTML5: Markup language for structuring the content of the landing page.
-CSS3: Styling language used to enhance the visual presentation and layout of the landing page.
-JavaScript: Programming language used to add interactivity and dynamic behavior to the landing page.
-Font Awesome: Icon toolkit used to incorporate scalable vector icons into the landing page.
+- HTML5
+- CSS3
+- JavaScript
+- Bootstrap
+- Font Awesome

+## Getting Started

+To view our hotel booking website landing page: